dojo/docs/dijit/form.rst

 * color change / icon: fields turn yellow and display an icon when they have an invalid value, or when a required field is empty

-* validation tooltips:
+* validation tooltips

 * prevention of form submit: using the `dijit.form.Form <dijit/form/Form>`_ widget you can prevent form submission if any of the fields are invalid

 Color change
 ------------
-The form widgets turn yellow and display an icon when the value is invalid, or a required field is blank.
+The input-type form widgets (including ComboBox and FilteringSelect, but excluding Textarea) turn yellow and display an icon when the value is invalid, or a required field is blank.

 In general the color change is deferred until the field is blurred.
 I.e. the field won't turn yellow while the user is typing because the value they have is incomplete.
 However, the field will still turn yellow instantly if the value the user is typing isn't valid (and can't be made valid by typing more characters).
 This change should provide good feedback to users.